-Delaware's financial position remains healthy despite ongoing revenue declines over the past two years.
-DEFAC provides the state with objective and frequently updated financial and economic projections, which has allowed the state to manage revenue volatility proactively over the past year.
+Delaware's financial position remains healthy despite ongoing revenue declines over the past year.
+The Delaware Economic & Financial Advisory Council (DEFAC) provides the state with objective and frequently updated financial and economic projections, which has allowed the state to manage revenue volatility proactively over the past year.
 In addition to DEFAC, Delaware maintains an array of prudent fiscal and debt policies that it has enhanced over time and that, in our view, have contributed to a strong overall budget management framework.
 DEFAC adjusts revenues six times throughout the fiscal year, which allows for the implementation of timely budget adjustments.